BoooC/IC-Contest-Cell-Based/README.md

   - All patterns, across all layers, successfully passed in both RTL and gate-level simulations under a clock period of 20 ns.

 #### Grade S Standards for 2019:
-- [x] All test patterns across all layers have successfully passed both gate-level and RTL simulations under a clock cycle of 20 ns.
+- [x] All test patterns across all layers have successfully passed both gate-level and RTL simulations under any clock cycle.
 - [x] Area > 270000 um²

+## 2018 : LCD_CTRL (Image Display Control Circuit)
+The challenge for 2018 was to design an image display control circuit capable of handling an 8x8 grayscale image.
+The circuit was required to process four pixels surrounding an operation point(op point), supporting functionalities such as op point movement, image rotation, and inversion.

+- **Circuit Design:**
+  - Area: 70243.5 um²
+  - All patterns successfully passed in both RTL and gate-level simulations under a clock period of 20 ns.

+#### Grade A Standards for 2018:
+- [x] All test patterns have successfully passed both gate-level and RTL simulations under any clock cycle.

 ---